The Dreamed Adventure through the Andes

 In Ollantaytambo, you’ll board the train to the small town at the base of Machu Picchu, Aguas Calientes.
 Here, you’ll check in to your hostel and relax or explore the town before we head to a great restaurant for dinner.
-Make sure you go to bed early this evening to be up before the crack of dawn.
+Make sure you go to bed early this evening to be up before the crack of dawn

 You’ll be pleased to hear that our last day of trekking is the easiest of them all.
 You’ll be enjoying a 5-hour hike along the Classic Inca Trail to KM 82, which is where those that hike this route starts from.
 You’ll be walking in the opposite direction to all the other trekkers.
 Along the way, we’ll pass through little villages and get to see the large archaeological site of Llactapata.
 On the other side of the river, you’ll see the Inca citadel of Canabamba.
 You’ll enjoy your last nutritional lunch made by our chef at KM 82 before saying goodbye to our hiking team.

-From there, we’ll transfer you to Ollantaytambo (2,792 m / 9,160 ft), which is a quaint Inca town in the Sacred Valley.
+From there, we’ll transfer in private transport to Ollantaytambo (2,792 m / 9,160 ft), which is a quaint Inca town in the Sacred Valley.
 You’ll catch a train here to Aguas Calientes (2,040 m / 6,693 ft) at the base of Machu Picchu.
 Along this train ride, you’ll be able to enjoy the mountainous landscape from a different perspective and get some excellent opportunities for some wonderful photos to take home as memories.

 Upon arrival in Aguas Calientes, we’ll take you to your comfy hostel, where you can enjoy a hot shower and relax until dinner.
 Alternatively, and if you still have energy, you can explore the small town or head to the hot springs to relax your tired muscles.
 We’ll meet for dinner in a top-quality restaurant and chat about tomorrow before heading to our rooms early to get some rest.
 We’ll need to be up bright and early in the morning.